What are hard skills and why are they important?

 Hard skills should be sprinkled throughout your resume, not simply listed inside the skills section.

-Let’s review an example of hard skills adequately implemented in a candidate’s work experience section.
+Let’s review an example of hard skills adequately implemented in a candidate’s job history.
 This is a nursing assistant resume, and the skills are in bold:

 Nursing Assistant, General Hospital